3Squared/Smoulder/README.md

 Decide the form of your data objects.
 One will implement IProcessDataObject, the other will implement IDistributeDataObject.

 ### Worker units
 Create Loader, Processor and Distributor classes that are members of ILoader, IProcessor and IDistributor.
-Override the Action() method for each with the action that you want the worker unit to take each cycle.
-Optionally, you can override the Finalise() method on each to do any data cleanup/final reporting when the worker unit is stopped.
-Consider that there may be data on the queues when the units are stopped, so you may want to either allow all the data to stream through the pipeline before close, dump all the data still in the queues to a file etc.

 The Loader has access to the ProcessorQueue, the Processor has access to the ProcessorQueue and DistributorQueue, and the Distributor has access to the Distributor Queue.
 The queues will be hooked up in the Smoulder.Start() method, so you can assume they are successfully hooked up by the time you get to the Action() method.

 The implementation of the worker units should:
 -implement relevant interface
 -Extend the relevant workerUNitBase (i.e. myProcessor: ProcessorBase, IProcessor)